 Wake up Each Morning Knowing This is the Best Day of Your Life

 The day I met her she was teaching two yoga classes, one at 9 a.m. and the other at 6 p.m.
 She had a dance lesson immediately after the first yoga class.
 And, then in the afternoon, she was taking part in a wine tasting.
-Ah yes, she is also a wine connoisseur.
+Ah yes, she was also a wine connoisseur.
 She founded the American Wine Society with her late husband in 1967!

 Tomorrow Never Comes.
 Don’t Procrastinate!

 She worked as a dancer, model, actress and now as a yoga teacher.
-At 87, she took up ballroom dancing and has won over 700 First Place awards since then!
+At 87, she took up ballroom dancing and won over 700 First Place awards since then!
 She even danced on America’s Got Talent at 96.

 Whatever You Have in Your Heart – Smile